-HQT's loads depend chiefly on demand in Québec but there are sizable provincial sales from surplus generating capacity.
+HQT's loads depend chiefly on demand in Québec and on the opportunities for exbut there are sizable provincial sales from surplus generating capacity.
 Demand is winter peaking.
-The load factor is fairly high because of the large industrial load and the strong ex provincial demand for Québec's power in the summer.
+The load factor is fairly high, however, because of the large industrial load and the strong ex provincial demand for QuébecQuébec's power in the summer.

-15 Hydroelectric generating capacity averaged 0.8% annual growth between 2011 and 2015.
-Peak load averaged 1.3% growth in that period.
-Transmission lines averaged only 16 0.3% annual growth.
-The peak load of the transmission system is expected to average 1.4% 17 18 growth per annum from 2018 to 2022, spurred by expected growth in point to point services.
-19 There is a large potential for new hydro and wind projects.
-Wind generation costs are 20 falling, and there are still many undeveloped sites for hydroelectric generation.
-However, most 21 of these resources are located far from load centers.
-Available export capacity is currently 22 limited, and it is difficult to obtain new firm delivery service.
-Demand for Québec's power outside the province is bolstered by the shuttering of coal-23 24 fired power plants, fear of increased reliance on price-volatile gas-fueled generation, and
+Hydroelectric generating capacity averaged 1.10.8% annual growth between 20102011 and 20142015.
+Peak load averaged 0.71.3% growth in that period.
+Transmission lines averaged only 0.3% annual growth.
+The peak load of the transmission system is expected to average 1.24% growth per annum from 2018 to 2022, spurred by expected growth in point to point services.
+Services.

+There is a large potential for new hydro and wind projects.
+The incremental costs of delivering power from new large hydro projects is rising as the lower cost sites are developed.
+Wind generation costs are falling, and there are still many undeveloped sites for hydroelectric generation.
+However, most of these resources are located far from load centers.
+Available export capacity is currently limited, and it is difficult to obtain new firm delivery service.